pnp/powerplatform-prompts/prompts/ai-builder/email-text-extractor/README.md

 * Your environment in the US
 * A Power Apps or Power Automate license.
 * Dataverse database installed on the environment.
-* An AI Builder add-on or trial
+* An AI Builder add-on

 ## Authors